makkii-bcr/YellowMusicPlayer/README.md

 # YellowMusicPlayer

-BGM Player plug-in for Tonyu System.
+BGM Player plug-in software for Tonyu System.

-It is possible to play Midi and Ogg Vorbis.
+It is possible to play Ogg Vorbis and Midi.